-As I grew older my bodies desires coupled with social influence pushed me to declare that I had to have sex before I was 18!
+As I grew older my body's desires coupled with social influence pushed me to declare that I had to have sex before I was 18!

 So I did it, I “lost” my virginity a few days before my 18th birthday to a really gentle, kind slightly older guy

-I then proceeded over the next 14 years to stumble in and out of one-night stands, short-lived relationships and some longer term ones.
-I would always precede on with these guys with no clear choice in sight, impelled by need, validation and other forces of my subconscious.
+I then proceeded over the next 14 years to stumble in and out of one-night stands, short-lived relationships, and some longer-term ones.
+I would always proceed on with these guys with no clear choice in sight, impelled by need, validation, and other forces of my subconscious.
 Getting into something with one man, sometimes if I was lucky enjoying some part of it and other times quite literally not enjoying a single part of it besides the initial flirtation.
 Why did I carry on you may ask?
-Well this is the million-dollar question.
+Well, this is the million-dollar question.
 Why do so many of us continuously search for a mate, a companion?